hyt589/p2p-file-sharing-network/README.md

 ## Multiple Query Hits Returned to Intermediate Peer

 This intermediate peer will only choose one query hit and pass it backward the query path to the original sender.

+## On Broadcastr Storm
+I used an incrementing `AtomicInteger` to track query ID.
+If an incoming query ID is less than or equal to `AtomicInteger` of this peer, then it is an outdated query and will not be broadcast.
+If the incoming query has an ID that's greater than `AtomicInteger`, then it is allowed to broadcast if needed.